CShigaki/desafio-upx/README.md

 make
 sudo make install
 ```
-After installation ends, open a new terminal and star the server by typing 'redis-server'
+After installation ends, open a new terminal and start the server by typing 'redis-server'

 # NPM installation
 ```shell